 Plants take up 12C faster than 13C.
 However, when plants are water stressed, they take up relatively more 13C.
 Measuring changes in the ratio of 13C to 12C in saguaro spines tells researchers how water stressed the plants were when the spines were formed.
 Water stress affects all plant processes, including growth.

-The horizontal and vertical lines at each point show how much the growth rate (horizontal lines) and 13C:12C compared to the standard (vertical line) varied among the plants measured at each site.
+The horizontal and vertical lines at each point on the graph show how much the growth rate (horizontal lines) and 13C:12C compared to the standard (vertical line) varied among the plants measured at each site.